-Development Services provides a Pre-Application Meeting for commercial, industrial, and multi-dwelling residential projects.
+Development Services provides a Pre-Application Meeting for development proposals.

 The scope can include: